smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     setMenuConfiguration (menuConfiguration)

     /**
      * The main menu layout.
-See available menu layouts on WindowCapability.menuLayoutsAvailable
+See available menu layouts on WindowCapability.menuLayoutsAvailable.
      * @return {MenuConfiguration} - the currently set MenuConfiguration */
     getMenuConfiguration ()